giribio/COVID19/README.md

 Welcome to the repository for the COVID-19 research data.

-Correspondng Author: Girinath G. Pillai and few experts
+Corresponding Author: Girinath G. Pillai and few experts

 Co-authors: Team of experts, scholars and students